How to ride the TTC

 • Exit the train and follow signs to the station exit or to transfer to another subway line, bus or streetcar.

-If you lose something on any TTC vehicle, visit the Lost Articles Office at Bay Station or call 416-393-4100.
+If you lose something on a TTC vehicle or in a station, visit the Lost Articles Office at Bay Station or call 416-393-4100.

 X